About the Utility Collaboration Forum

 PARTICIPATING UTILITIES INCLUDE

-Pacific Gas and Electric Company (PG&E), Consolidated Edison (Con Edison), National Grid, San Diego Gas & Electric (SDG&E), Puget Sound Energy (PSE), and Southern California Edison (SCE) as well as VGIC Associate Members Clean Power Alliance, Peninsula Clean Energy, and Sacramento Municipal Utility District
+Pacific Gas and Electric Company (PG&E), Consolidated Edison (Con Edison), Puget Sound Energy (PSE), Southern California Edison (SCE), and BC Hydro as well as VGIC Associate Members Clean Power Alliance (CPA), Holy Cross Energy, Los Angeles Department of Water and Power (LADWP), and Sacramento Municipal Utility District (SMUD)

 UCF IS FOR UTILITIES